-Oliva Botha is a multi-disciplinary visual artist working predominately in video performance, installation, collage and painting.
+Olivia Botha is a multi-disciplinary artist working predominately in video performance, installation, collage and painting.
 She is interested in concepts of language – how we communicate, and how we are unable to communicate.
 Through this framework, Botha explores the different ways in which our relationships – with inanimate objects, as well as the animate – affect our lives.

+Botha was born in Bloemfontein and raised in Cape Town, South Africa.
 She holds a Fine Art degree from the Michaelis School of Fine Art at the University of Cape Town, where she graduated in 2017.
 In 2018 Botha received the Cassirer Welz Award, which resulted in a new body of work exhibited at SMAC Gallery in Johannesburg.
+After her residency at the Bag Factory, she stayed on as a resident artist at the Bag Factory Artists’ Studios.
 Botha has also participated in numerous group shows, most notably at The African Center in New York, Turbine Art Fair in Johannesburg, ABSA Gallery in Johannesburg and at the National Gallery of Zimbabwe, Harare.